lofcodes/kiro-steering-docs/cdk-building-blocks/zod-schema-to-interface.md

 # Zod based schema interfaces best practices.

-The below are a set of practices and standard to apply when producing zod schemas and equivalent input and output types.
+The below are a set of practices and standard to apply when creating building blocks which use zod schemas and input and output interface types.

+## Why?

+To create easy-use, configurable and portable and re-usable complex building blocks (think CDK L3's but often with additional complexity regarding multi-account, multi-region complexity).
+These are useful in cases of organization management, infrastructure composability with ease, and also building new infra at pace.

+## About schemas and interfaces

-Input types typically have optional default properties as they have been defaulted with zod.
+* Input types typically have optional default properties as they have been defaulted with zod.
-Output types expect defaulted properties as non optional values when the whole configuration type is being loaded.
+* Output types expect defaulted properties as non optional values when the whole configuration type is being loaded.
-Input types are utilised to provide an interface to a building block with intellisense support.
+* Input types are utilised to provide an interface to a building block with intellisense support.
 Output types are loaded prior to configuring a building block with both provided and defaulted values

-You're working with a TypeScript project that includes a schema.ts file containing Zod schemas.

 ## The basics